 One of the biggest mistakes people make is setting unrealistic reading goals.
 Instead of forcing yourself to read for an hour, start with just two pages a day.

-2. If you feel like stopping, you can—but most of the time, you’ll continue reading.
+If you feel like stopping, you can—but most of the time, you’ll keep going

-3. Over time, this small habit compounds into a consistent reading routine.
+Over time, this small habit becomes second nature

 Choose the Right Books

-If you’re struggling to read, you might not be reading the right books.
+If you’re struggling to build a reading habit, you might not be reading the right material.

-• Try different formats – Audiobooks and e-books work just as well as physical books.
+Try different formats – Audiobooks and e-books work just as well

-• Explore different genres – Fiction, biographies, self-help, and fantasy all offer unique benefits.
+Explore different genres – Fiction, biographies, self-help, and fantasy all offer value

 Use Technology to Your Advantage

-Reading doesn’t always mean sitting with a physical book.
-With modern technology, there are many alternative ways to consume books.
+Reading doesn’t always mean sitting down with a hardcover.
+With today’s tech, there are plenty of ways to engage with books throughout your day.

 Create a Distraction-Free Reading Environment

-• Choose a quiet spot – Avoid noisy areas.
+Choose a quiet spot – Avoid noisy areas and interruptions

-• Put your phone on silent mode – No notifications = no distractions.
+Put your phone on silent mode – Eliminate pings and notifications

-• Use proper lighting – Good lighting reduces eye strain.
+Use proper lighting – Reduces eye strain and improves comfort

-• Get comfortable – A cozy chair and blanket can make reading more enjoyable.
+Get comfortable – A cozy chair and a blanket can enhance the experience

 Join a Reading Community or Challenge

-• Join an online book club (Reddit, Facebook, or Goodreads).
+Join an online book club – Try Goodreads, Reddit, or Facebook groups

-• Share what you’re reading with friends or on social media.
+Share what you’re reading – Post on social media or talk with friends

 Track Your Progress and Celebrate Milestones

-• Keep a checklist of books you want to read.
+Keep a checklist – Write down books you’ve read or want to read

 Overcome Reading Slumps